 But can you trust it?
 With dozens of lenders sending out these marketing tools, you’ll want to learn how to tell the good from the bad.

-A pre-approved or pre-qualified loan offer is a mailer or Internet opportunity for you to get a loan at a specified rate.
 These offers often come unsolicited.
 They can be from a bank you do business with or an institution you’ve never heard of, and the loan can be for any amount and come with any terms.

 Why am I receiving these loan offers?